Cloud9NB/ToDo-List/README.md

 ## Running the project

+First make sure you are using the right node.
+To do that run `nvm use 16.15.0` before installing the packages.

 You need **TWO** other terminal windows/tabs for this (or some other plan for running two Node processes).

 In one terminal, `cd` into `front-end`.
 Run `npm install`.
 Then run `npm start` and go to `http://localhost:3000/` in your browser.